geoffrymichael/CutUpsTwo/README.md

 # CutUpsTwo

+Status: March 20, 2020

+I am trying to prepare for a 1.0 launch.

+Most of the early and basic functions are working and CRUD is implemented.
+Plans for future releases are to include persistance via Core Data and also to implement Core Vison ML to be able to scan physical texts in as sources.

+The Cut-up technique is a creativity process originally popularized by the DADAists.
+It involves cutting up existing text sources and rearranging them to inspire new ideas.
+The method was later used by William S. Burroughs, David Bowie, and Radiohead among others.

+    Instructions:

+    •) Paste in any copied text such as a poem, lyrics, a journal or diary entry-- even *news articles(although these may require more care in formatting into separate lines).
+Paste in any text you want

+    •) Any text that is separated by a "return" will be counted as a new line

+    •) You can use the "return" on the iOS keyboard to simulate cutting the text anywhere you want.
+Many source materials may already automatically have lines separated when you paste them in, but it could be fun to cut up lines even further, perhaps in-half.

+    •) Feel free to type in extra lines on the fly or edit existing lines using the keyboard

+    •) Copying and pasting from different sources is a good way to get interesting blends

+    •) When you are satisfied with your formatting, clicking on "Automatic" will cut the text into lines and send them to the editing board

+    •) You can also use iOS' built-in copy and paste to manually send a single line, words, or word to the editing board.

+    •) To begin rearranging the lines, click on the "Edit" button

+    •) Rearranging can be done manually by clicking on a line and dragging it, or automatically by clicking "shuffle".
+You can press shuffle as many times as you wish

+    •) You can go back to the input screen and add more content at any time

+    •) Export your rearranged lines via the "Share" button.

+    •) Press "Clear" to start over completely

+    * REMEMBER TO ABIDE BY ANY LICENSING AND ATTRIBUTION REQUIREMENTS IF YOU USE THIRD PARTY SOURCES
+    """

 Early early prototype of solo project to emulate https://en.wikipedia.org/wiki/Cut-up_technique and https://www.youtube.com/watch?v=m1InCrzGIPU

 Status: January 20, 2020 (on break to study for FAANG coding interview)